QuickBase/quickbase-cli/README.md

 ## Installation

-Download the latest binary for you platform from the [Releases](https://github.com/QuickBase/quiickbase-cli/releases) section to a directory that i in your systems [PATH](https://en.wikipedia.org/wiki/PATH_(variable)).
+Download the latest binary for your platform from the [Releases](https://github.com/QuickBase/quiickbase-cli/releases) section to a directory that is in your system's [PATH](https://en.wikipedia.org/wiki/PATH_(variable)).

 ### Building From Source